ibm-cloud-docs/log-analysis/monitor_cfapp_logs.md

 | `Load balanced ingestion requests`            | ![Checkmark icon](../../icons/checkmark-icon.svg)              | `NO`                                               |
 | `Single point of failure at ingestion`        | `NO`                                                           | ![Checkmark icon](../../icons/checkmark-icon.svg)  |
 | `Higher throughput at ingestion`              | ![Checkmark icon](../../icons/checkmark-icon.svg)              | `NO`                                               |
 {: caption="Table 4.
-Information about the methods that can be adopted to monitor CF resource logs in {{site.data.keyword.cloud_notm}} on-premisses" caption-side="top"}
+Information about the methods that can be adopted to monitor CF resource logs in {{site.data.keyword.cloud_notm}}" caption-side="top"}

+Another consideration is the restriction that you can apply to users to control access to view logs in a logging instance.
+You can use [IAM to manage users and their access to view logs](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-iam).
+* When you use the method of a single logging instance to host playform service logs, all logs from CF resources that run on that region are available for view through the instance.
+Any user with a service role `viewer` can see any log entries.
+* When you use the method of sending CF app logs to a custom logging instance, users with a service role `viewer` can only see logs from CF app logs that are configured to stream logs to this logging instance.
+In both cases, users can also view logs from other sources that you might have configured to forward logs to the instance.

 ## Monitor CF resources that are hosted in {{site.data.keyword.cloud_notm}} public
 {: #monitor_cfapp_logs_public}